VitaZil/Task_Management_System/README.md

 ## About The App
 Task Management App is a CRUD based project.
 It was created using MVC pattern.
-Project database was design with Many-To-Many relationship in MySQL.
+Project database was design with MySQL and Many-To-Many relationship.

 ## In this Task Management App you can do these things: